eshandas/django_scrapy_project_template/README.md

-# Project API local setup
+# Django-Scrapy local setup

 ### Version 0.1

 ### About

-A boilerplate for Django Project with SQL.
+A boilerplate for Django Project with SQL and Scrapy.
 There is sample app named as Posts for reference.

 The project is AWS ready and can be deployed in minutes.